 Her early love was reading.
 The worlds of Anne McCafrey’s Pern, Tolkien’s Middle-earth, Agatha Christie’s St. Mary Mead, and Ellis Peters’s Shrewsbury Abbey had an incredible influence and hold on her imagination.

 She wrote her first novel, Daniel’s Fork, in 2013.
 That novel has recently been re-edited and retitled as Hunter’s Snare.
 She completed it in two months, spending long hours at her task.
 During that time, she ensconced herself in her bedroom with her computer, barely coming out to grab a cup of coffee or a snack.
 One day, her nearest neighbor came desperately knocking at her bedroom window, afraid that Zeecé might be dead; no one had seen her for days!

 Zeecé presently lives surrounded by mountains in a small town in the northwest of Puerto Rico.
-After living her entire life in the United States, mostly in large cities such as New York City and Miami, returning to such a provincial, old-world setting was like traveling to another time.
+After living mostly in large cities such as New York City and Miami, returning to such a provincial, old-world setting was like traveling to another time.
 She loves her surroundings, and they inspire her to write.
 She also spends part of the year in Florida, where she has family and friends.